redmoses/blog/_posts/2015-12-20-flask-and-shell.md

 ---

-[Flask](http://flask.pocoo.org/) is an amazingly lightweight framework, and to my opinion its a great option for writing small simple applications in Python.
+[Flask](http://flask.pocoo.org/) is an amazingly lightweight framework, and to my opinion its a great option for writing small simple applications in Python. <!-- more -->

 ## Background